United Kingdom–Zimbabwe relations: Mnangagwa Era

 Zimbabwe's new president Emmerson Mnangagwa began a process of attempting to reconcile with the UK.
 He welcomed politicians and business leaders from the UK to engage with Zimbabwe saying "Our quarrel with Britain is over" and that "we have opened our doors to old and new friends."
 Mnangagwa visited Britain in November 2021 where he met face to face with British Prime Minister Boris Johnson.
 President Mnangagwa wrote on Twitter that evening that:"Thank you to PM @BorisJohnson and @antonioguterres for welcoming me to #COP26.
 As the first President of Zimbabwe to visit the United Kingdom in a quarter of a century, it is clear that re-engagement is working!"
 Prime Minister Johnson wrote on Twitter that evening that it was "Great meeting with ministers from across #ourCommonwealth this morning for talks with Minister Sibusiso Moyo on how Britain, the Commonwealth & the wider international community will do everything it can in supporting Zimbabwe on its path of reform."
 The first British minister to visit Zimbabwe since the early 2000s was Rory Stewart who was "warmly welcomed" by the government of President Mnangagwa when he visited the country in late 2017.

+Economic relations

+From 14 May 2012 until 30 December 2020, trade between the United Kingdom and Zimbabwe was governed by the Central America–European Union Association Agreement, while the United Kingdom was a member of the European Union.

+Following the withdrawal of the United Kingdom from the European Union, the UK and Zimbabwe signed the Eastern and Southern Africa–UK Economic Partnership Agreement on 31 January 2019.
+The Eastern and Southern Africa–UK Economic Partnership Agreement is a continuity trade agreement, based on the EU free trade agreement, which entered into force on 1 January 2021.
+Trade value between 'Eastern and Southern Africa' states and the United Kingdom was worth £1,922 million in 2022.